crowsonkb/style_transfer/README.md

 - [Caffe](http://caffe.berkeleyvision.org), with pycaffe compiled for Python 3.5
 - Python packages numpy, Pillow, posix_ipc, scipy

-It will run faster if numpy is compiled to use [MKL](https://software.intel.com/en-us/intel-mkl).
-If you are running Caffe on the CPU, it will also be faster if compiled with MKL.
+`style_transfer` will run faster if numpy is compiled to use [MKL](https://software.intel.com/en-us/intel-mkl).
+If you are running Caffe on the CPU, it will also be faster if compiled with MKL. `style_transfer` uses one worker process per GPU, so the optimal value for `MKL_NUM_THREADS` is the number of real CPU cores divided by the number of GPUs.

 ## Features